Home » Read & Learn » SEO | SEM » Guide to Google SEO and E-A-T (Now E-E-A-T)

 Authoritativeness

 Is it clear who is creating the content?
 Does experience back up the content?
 Are you a credible source?
 (Or just a site churning out shallow or aggregated content to support all your ads?)
-Credibility is also viewed not by the content alone but through outside reviews and testimonials.
+Credibility is also assessed not just by the content alone, but also through outside reviews and testimonials.

-This goes for your Author profile too!
-Be sure to list all your credentials and provide a detailed view, including any accreditation and endorsements.
+This also applies to your Author profile.
+List all your credentials and provide a detailed view, including accreditations and endorsements.
 Make clear why you are an expert on the topics you write about.

 Trustworthiness